iamtash/iamtash.github.io/_posts/2019-09-15-rails_project_coffeecups_2_0.markdown

 While overhauling my CoffeeCups app with Rails was *much* easier said than done, from the end user viewpoint, the main noticeable difference is the new rating/recommendation feature.
 I built this feature to be as simple as possible with potential to incorporate more sophisticated algorithms and scaling in the foreseeable future.

-Let's dive in to the process of building a rating & recommendation feature:
+Let's dive into the process of building a rating & recommendation feature:

 ### Step 1: First, I wrote in plain English what needed to be done.